View Course Path

-What are the features of the four ports of 8051?
+What are the features of the four ports of 8051 Microcontroller?

-- They are constructed with a D type output latch.
-They have output drivers and input buffers.
+• They are constructed with a D type output latch.
+They have output drivers and built-in input buffers.

-- We can modify their functions using software and hardware that they connect to.
+• We can modify their functions using software instructions and external hardware connections.

 What are the features and functions of Port 0 in 8051?